Belgium national football team: Second golden age

 At the 2022 World Cup in Qatar, Belgium were drawn into Group F alongside Croatia, Morocco and Canada.
 Despite starting their campaign well with a 1–0 victory over Canada, they suffered a shock 2–0 defeat to Morocco, and following a 0–0 draw with Croatia in their final group game, Belgium were knocked out of the tournament at the group stage for the first time since 1998.
 Following their elimination from the tournament, Martínez announced that he would be standing down as head coach after six years in charge of the national team.

-In February 2023, it was announced that Domenico Tedesco has been appointed as the new head coach of the Belgian national team, replacing Roberto Martinez on a contract lasting until the end of Euro 2024.
+In February 2023, it was announced that Domenico Tedesco had been appointed as the new head coach of the Belgian national team, replacing Roberto Martinez on a contract lasting until the end of Euro 2024.
 At the finals, Belgium were eliminated in the round of 16, losing 1–0 to France.

+Tedesco left the post in January 2025, with Rudi Garcia being appointed the new head coach with a contract through the end of the 2026 FIFA World Cup.
+Belgium reached the quarter finals in the tournament, after beating Senegal (3-2 ET) and co-host nation, the United States (4-1), in the knockout stage.
+They ended up losing 2-1 to Spain, being the only team to score, Charles De Ketelaere (‘41), against the eventual champion in the entire tournament.